ARCLab-MIT/BeaVR-app/README.md

 | 👌 **Index-Thumb Pinch** | Activate teleoperation mode |
 | 🤏 **Middle Finger Pinch** | Pause streaming |
 | ✊ **Ring Finger Pinch** | Enable "Return to Menu" button |
+_ Gestures must be done with the left hand _

 ### Menu Navigation
 - **On Startup**: Configure the server IP address using the in-VR keyboard